paolinodavide/direct-inversion/README.md

 ---
 ## ⚙️ Usage Guide
 > 🧵 All steps assume execution from within the `forceIBI/` directory.
-Cache is stored to improve performances, in order to clean it remove the `forceIBI/__pycache__` directory.
+Cache is stored to improve performances: to clean it, just remove the `forceIBI/__pycache__` directory.
 ### 1. Compile Cython Extensions
 ```bash
 python3 setup.py build_ext --inplace